andykirk/andykirk.github.io/knowledge-base/_posts/2016-06-13-css-classes-and-the-single-responsibility-principle.md

 It's my opinion that one exception to the SRP is when you need to apply decoration to a layout box.
 Often, layout classes are use on elements to provide structure, and content can sit inside that structure independently.
 But sometimes you may want to apply so decoration to the whole exact space provided by the layout box separately from any content blocks within.
 It's usually possible add an extra wrapper, but in cases where you want things to be 100% height of their container, the extra wrapper will be the height of the content instead and so any decoration will not appear correctly.
 Using flexbox does, admittedly solve many of these problems but sometimes that not an option, or it causes other problems:

 E.g.:
+(Note I need a better example here - I just know I've run afoul of this kind of situation)

 ~~~
 <div class="3-up-boxes-equal-height">